 People who are bisexual can often experience discrimination from both the heterosexual community as well as other LGBTI communities due to a number of negative attitudes towards bisexual people.

 These negative attitudes include the idea that some people use bisexuality as a transitional stage to coming out as ‘entirely gay’.
 This can stigmatise bisexual people as confused or inauthentic.

 Bisexual People are not "Confused"

 The reality is that these negative perceptions of bisexuality are untrue.
-Some people may question if they’re bisexual for a time before later identifying as gay or lesbian, but many people are simplybisexual.
+Some people may question if they’re bisexual for a time before later identifying as gay or lesbian, but many people are simply bisexual.
 It’s that simple.
-In fact, as visbility of bisexual people increases, we may see the broader community come to understand bisexuality better.
+In fact, as visibility of bisexual people increases, we may see the broader community come to understand bisexuality better.